Codeception/codeception.github.com/guides/06-ModulesAndHelpers.md

 Use a variable name wrapped with `%` as a placeholder and it will be replaced by its value.

 Let's say we want to specify credentials for a cloud testing service.
-We have loaded `SAUCE_USER` and `SAUCE_KEY` variables from Fnvironment, and now we are passing their values into config of `WebDriver`:
+We have loaded `SAUCE_USER` and `SAUCE_KEY` variables from environment, and now we are passing their values into config of `WebDriver`:

 ```yaml
 modules: